sowmya2306200/Shopping-Behaviour-Data-Analysis/README.md

 - The dataset contains information on customer purchases, product categories, quantities, and other relevant shopping behavior metrics.
 - Data is analyzed using Python with libraries such as pandas, matplotlib, and seaborn.

    #### Technologies Used
-Python
+   -Python
    -Libraries: Pandas, NumPy, Matplotlib

 ## Key Features
 - Exploratory Data Analysis (EDA)